dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 The configuration and settings in following sections is not required by most apps.

-To configure advanced options, use the <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddRazorPages%2A> overload that configures an instance of <xref:Microsoft.AspNetCore.Mvc.RazorPages.RazorPagesOptions>:
+To configure advanced options, use the <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddRazorPages%2A> overload that configures <xref:Microsoft.AspNetCore.Mvc.RazorPages.RazorPagesOptions>:

 [!code-csharp[](index/3.0sample/RazorPagesContacts/StartupRPoptions.cs?name=snippet)]